perforce/p4prometheus/INSTALL.md

 ## Running p4metrics

-Edit `p4metrics.yaml` and adjust path settings, e.g. `c:/p4/metrics`
+Starting with the version [draft version of p4metrics](cmd/p4metrics/p4metrics.yaml) create locally and adjust path settings, e.g. `c:/p4/metrics`

 Test the tool with your installation (analyse it's settings).
 First make sure your admin user is logged in.